melvinvarkey/bigipsecurity/README.md

 Connect MGMT interface to special management network only.
 Management network should operates under private ([RFC 1918] (https://tools.ietf.org/html/rfc1918)) IP-address space that is completely separate from the production network.
  The most secure configuration is to set "Allow None" on all Self IPs and only administer a BIG-IP using the Management Port.
 Setting "Allow None" on each Self IP will block all access to BIG-IP's administrative IP addresses except for the Management Port.
 Access to individual ports can be selectively enabled, but this is not recommended in a highly secure environment.

+To deny all connections on the self IP addresses using the Configuration utility
 1. Log in to the Configuration utility.
-2. Navigate `Network > Self IPs`.
+2. Go to `Network > Self IPs`.
 3. For all self IPs set `Port Lockdown` option to `Allow None`.
-4. Click on `Update` button.
+4. Click `Update`.

 If you need to administer BIG-IP using Self IPs you should also use private [RFC 1918] (https://tools.ietf.org/html/rfc1918) IP-address space.
 The most unsecure configuation is to use routable addresses on your Self-IPs.
 In this case it is highly recommended to lock down access to the networks that need it.
 To lock-down SSH and the GUI for a Self IP from a specific network.